Cranberry Baseball League

 Baseballs

 Section B: The home team is responsible for supplying all balls necessary to complete a game.
 Only one brand of ball will be used during the course of the season.
+The ball must have the CBL logo.
+Any exceptions must be approved by the President.

 Helmets